 Plug it in

-Plugins offer additional protection to keep your site and data safe.
+Plugins offer additional protection to keep your site and data safe further preventing against malware on your WordPress website.
 The Media Garcia team uses two plugins that we recommend for scanning for malware.
 WordFence is the most popular security plugin and is free.
 This plugin offers support for popular themes and even other plugins.
 If you feel like your website needs extra support, Wordfence also offers a premium version that offers real-time updates, password auditing and country blocking.
 Sucuri is another plugin we recommend.
-Surcuri is user friendly, free and offers seven key security features.
+Sucuri is user friendly, free and offers seven key security features.

 Get rid of dead weight

 Plugins have their time and their purpose, but if both have run their course it is time to delete them!
 Plugins can provide a backdoor to your website, and if they are left unattended and unused, the door is easier to unlock.
 Deleting, not just disabling, old plugins helps close the door on would be infestations.

 Beyond the web

 The same security you apply to your website should be applied to your computer.
 Hackers and bots can infect your computer and can comprise your website.
 Make sure your computer has strong anti-viral and malware software and a strong firewall to protect your website from the inside out.